Implementation of patient decision aids/decision support begins with

-Registered Nurses Association of Ontario (RNAO) (2006).
-Client Centred Care: Nursing Best Practice Guideline.
-Toronto, Canada: Registered Nurses Association of Ontario.
+Registered Nurses Association of Ontario (RNAO) (2015).
+RNAO Best Practice Guideline: Person- and Family-Centred Care Toronto, Canada: Registered Nurses Association of Ontario.

 Stacey D, Pomey MP, O'Connor AM, Graham ID.
 (2006).
 Adoption and sustainability of decision support for patients facing health decisions: an implementation case study in nursing.
 Implementation Science, 1, 1-10.

 Wennberg JE.
 (2002).
 Unwarranted variations in healthcare delivery: Implications for academic medical centres.
 BMJ.
 325(7370):961-4.